arman000/marty/INDEPENDENCE_ISSUES.md

 * It requires a database.yml file for testing purposes.
   For now that file refers to a postgresql instance but maybe it should be a sqlite db instead
-* There was a `rake db:create` required in the dummy app directory
-* It depends on the Mcfly gem?
 * PostingType and Posting tables both need to be pre-seeded to operate correctly.
 * verify if migrations in the dummy test job are done correctly and that migrations in the top level directory match.
 Are the test job ones supposed to come from